morriscox/Rules-of-Tech-Support/Rules of Tech Support - credits.md

 **Rule 8C**: They will give the wrong error message. /u/morriscox

+**Rule 8F**: Users will not give you the entire error code or message. /u/surlydev

 **Rule 9B**: All jargon is the same to users. - /u/Wrestles4Food

 #### Rule 10: About half of tech support is solving issues that are only partially related to what we are supposed to fix. - /u/Mystrsyko